benblank/git-alias/README.md

 ### `git unalias`

-This subcommand lets you remove a defined alias without having to use the `git config` command directly.
+This subcommand lets you remove defined aliases without having to use the `git config` command directly.
 It works on your global Git configuration (`~/.gitconfig`) by default, but this can be changed using the `--local` flag.

-You must invoke it with a single parameter; the name of the alias to remove.
+When you invoke it, you must supply at least one parameter.
+Each parameter is then used as a matching pattern to determine which alias(es) to delete.
+When using patterns, make sure to quote them on the command line, or your shell may try to expand them!
+It can also be handy to use the `--dry-run` flag to test them before you commit to removing anything.

+The exact features of the pattern matching may vary from system to system, though I would expect `?` (single-character wildcard) and `*` (multi-character wildcard) to work anywhere.
+They will behave the same way patterns in `case` statements do in your `/bin/sh` shell.

 #### Flags